Sharath Chandra Raparthy

 International Conference on Machine Learning (ICML), 2024

 Training autonomous agents to learn new tasks from few demonstrations is challenging, especially for sequential decision making which is sensitive to errors.
-In this paper, we show that training transformers on diverse offline datasets of trajectories enables in-context learning of out-of-distribution sequential decision tasks from just a handful of demonstrations.
+We show that training transformers on diverse offline datasets of trajectories enables in-context learning of out-of-distribution sequential decision tasks from just a handful of demonstrations.

 Moksh Jain, Sharath Chandra Raparthy, Alex Hernandez-Garcia, Jarrid Rector-Brooks, Yoshua Bengio, Santiago Miret, Emmanuel Bengio

-We examine the standard approach to multi-objective optimization in machine learning applications like drug discovery and material design from a fresh perspective, noting the failure of existing methods to achieve a diverse set of Pareto-optimal candidates.
-Motivated by the successful use of GFlowNets in single-objective settings, we introduce a new approach, Multi-Objective GFlowNets (MOGFNs), which features a novel Conditional GFlowNet to handle a variety of single-objective sub-problems derived from decomposing the multi-objective problem.
-Our research, the first to empirically test Conditional GFlowNets, shows that MOGFNs outperform existing methods in Hypervolume, R2-distance, and candidate diversity, even demonstrating their effectiveness in active learning settings.
+We examine multi-objective optimization in applications like drug discovery and material design, noting the failure of existing methods to achieve diverse Pareto-optimal candidates.
+We introduce Multi-Objective GFlowNets (MOGFNs), featuring a novel Conditional GFlowNet that outperforms existing methods in Hypervolume, R2-distance, and candidate diversity.

 Sarthak Mittal, Sharath Chandra Raparthy, Irina Rish, Yoshua Bengio and Guillaume Lajoie

 We view the standard Multi-Head attention mechanism from the "Search-Retrieval" perspective and highlight the rigid associations of keys and values.
-We propose a new drop-in replacement mechanism, Compositional Attention, where the redundancies highlighted are addressed by disentangling the Searches and Retrievals and composing them dynamically in a context dependent way.
+We propose Compositional Attention, a drop-in replacement where redundancies are addressed by disentangling Searches and Retrievals and composing them dynamically in a context-dependent way.

 Matthew Riemer*, Sharath Chandra Raparthy*, Ignacio Cases, Gopeshh Subbaraj, Maximilian Puelma Touzel and Irina Rish

 In this work we study the under-studied parameter in meta learning, "Task Distributions".
-We show that Model Agnostic Meta-Learning (MAML) is sensitive to task distributions, and learning a curriculum of tasks instead of uniformly sampling helps the adaptation performance substantially.
+We show that MAML is sensitive to task distributions, and learning a curriculum of tasks instead of uniformly sampling helps the adaptation performance substantially.

 Sharath Chandra Raparthy, Melissa Mozifian, Liam Paull and Florian Golemo